scipion-em/scipion-em-relion/README.rst

       scipion installp -p path_to_scipion-em-relion --devel

 RELION sources will be downloaded and compiled automatically with the plugin, but you can also link an existing installation.
-Default installation path assumed is ``software/em/relion-3.0``, if you want to change it, set *RELION_HOME* in ``scipion.conf`` file to the folder where the RELION is installed.
+Default installation path assumed is ``software/em/relion-3.1``, if you want to change it, set *RELION_HOME* in ``scipion.conf`` file to the folder where the RELION is installed.
 If you need to use CUDA different from the one used during Scipion installation (defined by *CUDA_LIB*), you can add *RELION_CUDA_LIB* variable to the config file.
 Moreover, if you have to use a MPI for Relion different from Scipion MPI, you can set *RELION_MPI_BIN* and *RELION_MPI_LIB* variables in your shell environment - they will be recognized by Scipion.

 To check the installation, simply run one of the following Scipion tests:

 .. code-block::

-   scipion test pyworkflow.tests.em.workflows.test_workflow_streaming.TestRelionPickStreaming
+   scipion test pwem.tests.workflows.test_workflow_streaming.TestRelionPickStreaming
-   scipion test pyworkflow.tests.em.workflows.test_workflow_streaming.TestRelionExtractStreaming
+   scipion test pwem.tests.em.workflows.test_workflow_streaming.TestRelionExtractStreaming
-   scipion test pyworkflow.tests.em.workflows.test_workflow_mixed_large.TestMixedRelionTutorial
+   scipion test pwem.tests.em.workflows.test_workflow_mixed_large.TestMixedRelionTutorial
    scipion test relion.tests.test_workflow_relion3.TestWorkflowRelion3Betagal
    scipion test relion.tests.test_convert_relion.TestReconstruct
    scipion test relion.tests.test_convert_relion.TestConvertBinaryFiles